 MEMBER IN GOOD STANDING.
 To be eligible for loan approval, the applicant must be a member in good standing with a minimum share balance of $[[7115-1]].
 Loan advances, refinances, or rewrites will not normally be considered for any member who is currently delinquent or has a history of delinquency with the Credit Union.
 Any exception needs approval by the credit manager.

 APPLICATION.
-The borrower must complete a written application for credit, whether in person or via the internet or online where available.
-Members are welcome to credit shop via telephone or in person, but loan officers cannot base credit decisions on oral requests.
-The Credit Union will conscientiously respond to oral inquiries by providing general loan terms.
-However, members will be informed that completion of a written loan application is necessary.
-Members may receive application forms and a copy of current underwriting standards upon request.
+An application is defined as an oral or written request for an extension of credit that is made in accordance with procedures used by the credit union for the type of credit requested.
+However, a written application is required in connection with credit requests for the purchase or refinance of a principal residence.
+The member may be provided with an application form upon request.

+NOTE: While oral requests for credit are permissible for non-real estate transactions, the credit union may want to consider the benefits associated with requiring a written application for all loan types, including but not limited to documenting the member’s authorization to pull his/her consumer credit report.

 CREDITWORTHY BORROWER.
 Creditworthiness is determined by established credit history, length of employment (if applicable), length of residence, and ability to repay the loan.